Paybis strongly condemns cybercrime and we do everything we can to fight it.

 Second, we recommend you report that to your local police station since your documents might be compromised as well as your computer.

 Third, please install a licensed antivirus and scan your computer for viruses since a scammer could have installed harmful software on your computer.
-Changing passwords and implementing a 2FA Security on all your accounts will also help you to keep your accounts safe.
+Changing passwords and implementing 2FA Security on all your accounts will also help you to keep your accounts safe.

 Please find some advice on how to protect yourself from scams here.